 Castle Mountain Covide-19 Protocols

 Like most ski resorts in North America.
 Things look a little different this year at Castle Mountain.
 First and foremost, Castle Mountain has instituted a cap on daily ticket sales.
 Guests are encouraged to pre-purchase tickets before arriving at the resort.
 Secondly, face coverings are mandatory indoors, in ticketing areas, in lift line-ups, at chairlift unloads, while riding the lifts, and in the vicinity of base lodge buildings and areas where people are congregating.
 At the current time, the day lodge is open for take-out food service, washroom access, and limited seating at a 15% capacity.
+Guests do not need to be vaccinated to ski, but you will need proof of vaccination to enter the lodges, powder cat and ski school.

 Before visiting, check out https://www.skicastle.ca/covid19/ for further updates or changes.